JohnOhGod/Beginner-FPGA-Projects/clock/README.md

 ### A. Clock
 The input clock is a 100 MHz clock input from pin E3 on the Nexys A7-100T.
 This is used to generate a pulse per second via a clock divider.
 ### B. 7-Segment Displays
+The Nexys A7-100T includes 8 onboard common-anode 7-segment displays.
+Due to the internal circuitry, each 7-segment display is enabled when its anode is LOW, not high.
+The segments are enabled when their values are LOW as well.
 ### C. LED Alarm
+The Nexys contains 2 RGB LEDs.
+Each color is mapped to a seperate output pin.
+While the alarm "goes off", the LED cycles through the 3 colors changing every second.
 ## 3. Code Sections